pierre225/MotionTests/README.md

 todo :
 display data
+tests

 Nice to have :
-Some analytics with firebase or other considering we save the motion we could have a feature to replay a motion The test module could be in another repo and retrieved via maven
+The square XY and touch XY should be presented in a real list Some analytics with firebase or other considering we save the motion we could have a feature to replay a motion The test module could be in another repo and retrieved via maven